RedHatGov/redhatgov.github.io/content/workshops/openshift_4_101_dynatrace/_index.md

 ## What you will learn

-- Enabling Dynatrace OneAgent and optional ActiveGuard
+- Enabling Dynatrace OneAgent Operator and integration with Dynatrace ActiveGate (optional)
 - S2I
 - Rollback Replication and Recovery
 - Using Labels